chwilliamson/Vizregress/readme.md

 *foo.difference.png* will give you an idea of which zones to check.
 You could try inverting the image to see if it's clearer to find the difference.

-You can then update the relevant resources in */Williamson.BDD/Images/GitHub/* to get your tests running.

 ##Williamson.BDD.Examples.Tests
 Contains tests for *Williamson.BDD.Examples* using NUnit